rairitikkumar4/ecommerce-customer-sales-analytics/README.md

 ## 🗂 Dataset Information

-The dataset contains invoice-level transactions for a UK-based online retail company between **December 2010 and December 2011**.
+The dataset contains invoice-level transactions for a UK-based online retail company between **January 2010 and December 2011**.

 ### Raw Dataset
 - **Rows:** ~541,000